-They serve up a variety of desserts, but the ones to note are the Home-Baked Cheesecake & Strawberry (S$22) bingsu, which features an entire slice of cake on top of the shaved ice and The Chocolate Supreme (S$17.90), which is a sponge cake enclaved in a chocolate shell.
+They serve up a variety of desserts, but the ones to note are the Fresh Melon (S$22) bingsu, which features shaved ice in a carved melon bowl, and The Chocolate Supreme (S$20), a sponge cake enclaved in a chocolate shell.

-Served with an indulgent hot chocolate sauce to melt the shell away, a mixed berry compote for a splash of acidity and a vanilla ice cream for a soft creaminess, the dessert reveals to be a dance of flavours.
+Served with an indulgent hot chocolate sauce to melt the shell away, a mixed berry compote for a splash of acidity, and vanilla ice cream for a soft creaminess, the dessert gradually reveals itself in a medley of flavours.

-We understand that durian is a fruit that’s poison to some, but for the durian lovers, this Durian Snow Ice (S$8.50) is probably everything that you’ve ever asked for.
+We understand that durian is a fruit that’s poison to some, but for the durian lovers, this Durian Snow Ice (S$9.50) at Dessert First is probably everything that you’ve ever asked for.
 Made with real durian flesh, the fragrant (or pungent) shaved ice is topped with a luscious amount of durian cream and topped with more durian flesh.

-Hot desserts such as Gingko Barley (S$3.80), Mango Sago with Pomelo (S$5.50) and Doubled-boiled White Fungus with Papaya (S$4.80) are also on the menu.
-Since the Hong Kong dessert cafe closes after midnight, it’ll be a great after-drinks hangout.
+Hot desserts such as Gingko Barley (S$4.50), Mango Sago with Pomelo (S$5.80) and Double Boiled Papaya with White Fungus & Almonds (S$4.80) are also on the menu.
+Since the Hong Kong dessert cafe closes after midnight, it’s also a great after-drinks hangout.

 This one’s for the active minds that can’t seem to stop running, even after dark.
 Mosanco Settlers Cafe is a 24/7 board game cafe for the night owls to put their minds to good use.

-Main courses are also served, but we recommend going for the Dessert Set (S$20++) which includes a decadent slice of cake and a pot of tea.
-Two hours of complimentary gaming is provided so hopefully, it’ll tire your brains out enough for a good night’s sleep.
+Main courses are also served, but we recommend fueling up with The Goose That Laid Rainbow Eggs (S$24.90), five scoops of ice cream topped with an assortment of sweet treats.
+Two hours of complimentary gaming are provided so hopefully, it’ll tire your brains out enough for a good night’s sleep.